 The law prohibits all forms of forced or compulsory labor.
 Administrative penalties for violations include imprisonment and fines insufficient to deter violations.
-Criminal penalties for violations range from five to 20 years' imprisonment.
+The government investigated and, if necessary, prosecuted all reported cases of forced labor.
+The Ministry of Labor had 50 labor inspectors, of whom 11 were junior inspectors.
 Labor inspectors received training on detecting forced labor.
-During the year the Labor Inspectorate reported that it investigated at least three alleged forced labor cases.
+During the year the Labor Inspectorate reported it investigated two alleged forced labor cases.
 Labor inspectors trained to identify trafficking victims were legally authorized to conduct inspections outside formal workplaces but lacked the manpower and capacity to do so.

-Also, see the Department of State's Trafficking in Persons Report at www.state.gov/j/tip/rls/tiprpt/.
+Also, see the Department of State's Trafficking in Persons Report at www.state.gov/trafficking-in-persons-report/.